Kirsty Hayes

 Christine Isobel "Kirsty" Hayes (born 2 February 1977) is a British diplomat and civil servant.
+She was recently British Ambassador to Argentina.
 She was British Ambassador to Portugal from 2014 to 2018.

 Early life

 Hayes was born on 2 February 1977 in Aberdeen, Scotland, to Robert Colin and Rowena Antoinette Paton.
 She is distantly related to the noted explorer, archaeologist, diplomat and politician, Sir Austen Henry Layard.
 She was educated at Dame Alice Harpur School, an all-girls private school in Bedford, England.
 From 1995 to 1998, she studied archaeology at the Institute of Archaeology, University College London.
 She graduated with a Bachelor of Arts (BA Hons) degree in 1998.
 She had been offered a place at the University of Cambridge, but turned it down to study at UCL because it offered more opportunities for fieldwork.

 She later completed a Master of Arts (MA) degree in International Studies and Diplomacy at the University of London and a Master of Arts degree in Human Resources Strategy at Kingston Business School, Kingston University.